quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Code Style.rst

     * ``-``
     * ``^``
     * ``"``
-    * Rationale: A consistent hierarchy expediites getting an idea about the nesting level when screening a document.
+    * Rationale: A consistent hierarchy expedites getting an idea about the nesting level when screening a document.

 * *[.md only]* In Markdown the headings should follow the ATX-style described in the `Markdown syntax documentation <https://daringfireball.net/projects/markdown/syntax#header>`__